20 May 2021

 While the main advantage of Invoice Trading for companies is quick access to liquidity to meet cash flow needs, there are many other advantages.
 First of all, this alternative financing solution is quick and easy to set up, entirely online.
 Second, it offers total control and flexibility.
 Companies sell invoices only when they deem it necessary, choosing the invoices concerned and, consequently, the debtors involved.
 Invoice Trading also guarantees the confidentiality of companies.
 In most cases, the debtors will not be notified of the company’s action, which does not affect their business relationship.
 Secondly, as the investors on invoice marketplaces are generally international, foreign invoices can be financed easily.
 The final advantage for companies is that no collateral assets are required.

 The invoice marketplace is also very interesting for investors.
 This process allows them to achieve very good returns on investment by diversifying their financing.
-Moreover, Invoice Trading is a secure investment.
-Unlike other types of loans where investments can be risky, this one integrates an invoice as a guarantee, which limits the disappointments and brings a certain peace of mind to the investors.
+Unlike other types of loans, this one integrates an invoice as a guarantee, which limits the disappointments and brings a certain peace of mind to the investors.

 Invoice trading is currently only the smallest segment of alternative financing solutions.
 However, it is the fastest-growing method, especially in Italy and Spain.
 The potential of this alternative solution is indeed impressive, especially considering the volume of invoices due on the market.